Care to Learn program awarded $10,000

-A successful social media campaign netted the Care to Learn program benefiting the Cape Girardeau School District a $10,000 award, and officials say it's a great boost to a program already making a difference in students' lives.
+A successful social media campaign netted the Care to Learn program benefiting the Cape Girardeau School District a $10,000 award, and officials say itï¿½s a great boost to a program already making a difference in studentsï¿½ lives.

 This year, Welker said, she filled out the application, and the Care to Learn program was in the running.